Longmont United Hospital's Notice of Privacy Practices

 Our Commitment to Our Patients

-- Any health care professional who treat you at any of our locations.
+- Any healthcare professional who treats you at any of our locations.

 - Milestone Medical Group, their physicians, allied health providers and staff.